emorynlp/nlp4j/nlp4j/md/quickstart/train.md

     2: L = 34, SF = 1423, NZW = 4613
     3: L = 34, SF = 1449, NZW = 6297
 ```

+You should see the new file `dep.xz` created, which can be specified in the configuration file for dependency parsing (see [how to decode](decode.md)).

 ## Configuration